-- Provide information on key economic trends influencing the region, such as the role of private equity investment in local commercial real estate; integrate this information into planning and forecasting processes. - Provide analysis that links fundamental drivers of the region's economy (such as productivity, investment and trade) to infrastructure investments and improved connectivity. - Consolidate regional data, analyses and information into a one-stop shop accessible to a wide variety of audiences such as Denver Regional Visual Resources. - Develop and distribute information that highlights key trends affecting the region's ability to achieve desired outcomes. - Provide data-driven stories and infographics that illustrate the state of the region in terms of economics, transportation and demographics. - Provide data and assistance to communities seeking to develop long-run forecasts for population and employment under alternative scenarios.
+forecasting processes.

-Identify and fund transportation system improvements to increase access to jobs and efficient freight and goods movement to support the region's global competitiveness.
+- Voluntary Options Available to Regional Organizations Voluntary Options Available to Loc Organizations • Provide analysis that links fundamental drivers of the region's economy (such as productivity, investment and trade) to infrastructure investments and improved connectivity.
+Consolidate regional data, analyses and information into a one-stop shop accessible to a wide variety of audiences such as Denver Regional Visual Resources. • Develop and distribute information that highlights key trends affecting the region's ability to achieve desired outcomes. • Provide data-driven stories and infographics that illustrate the state of the region in terms of economics, transportation and demographics.
+Provide data and assistance to communities seeking to develop long-run forecasts for population and employment under alternative scenarios.
+Investments • Identify and fund transportation system improvements to increase access to jobs and efficient freight and goods movement to support the region's global competitiveness.